 By the end of 2010, Bieber issued My Worlds Acoustic, a set featuring acoustic versions of nine songs off the My World discs, as well as one new song.
 The following February, the 3-D documentary Never Say Never was released to theaters.
 The seven-track Never Say Never: The Remixes, released just days after the film, maintained the flow of Bieber product, and featured appearances from the likes of Kanye West, Usher, and Miley Cyrus.
 Just in time for Christmas 2011 came the holiday-themed Under the Mistletoe, complete with several celebrity guest duets and an original song, "Mistletoe," for the first single, which entered the Holiday Songs chart at number two.

 In 2012, Bieber returned with the proper follow-up to My World 2.0, titled Believe.
 With a sound based in dance and R&B, it featured production from Darkchild, Diplo, and Max Martin.
 Believe became his fourth number one album, paced by Top Ten hits for "Boyfriend," "As Long as You Love Me" (featuring Big Sean), and "Beauty and a Beat" (featuring Nicki Minaj).
 Believe Acoustic, a sequel to My Worlds Acoustic, followed in 2013.
 Late that year, Bieber released the first in a weekly series of singles.
 Nearly all of them charted, led by Top 40 showings for "All Around the World" (featuring Ludacris) and "Heartbreaker."
-Those songs, as well as others, were compiled for release as Journals, an album that failed to chart.
-He also released a concert film for Christmas 2013, Justin Bieber's Believe. ~ Matt Collar & Andy Kellman, Rovi
+Those songs, as well as others, were compiled for release as Journals, a digital download-only album that failed to chart.
+He also released a concert film for Christmas 2013, Justin Bieber's Believe.
+A collaboration with Cody Simpson, "Home to Mama," was the lone charting release in 2014, a year in which Bieber made headlines for an incident in which he was arrested, as well as for charges of vandalism, assault, and reckless driving.
+In 2015, a remix of "Where Are You Now" appeared on Diplo and Skrillex Present Jack Ü and reached the Top Ten of the Hot 100. ~ Matt Collar & Andy Kellman